Pop Top Tom's Rebuild Thread <updated 10-17

 T.

 That was the 30 weight break-in stuff.
 Switched to the 20w-50 before heading to FLA.
 After getting the 1,000 miles in with the 20w50 on the way there, I changed the oil for the return trip.
-On an average highway run speed of 60-62 mph, my psi was usually right at 40.25-30psi on a fresh rebuild on the highway seems low.
-Are you running the 20/50 yet?
-Let us know if it improves or not.
+On an average highway run speed of 60-62 mph, my psi was usually right at 40.

 Oil temps maxed at 229.
 Usually around 210.
 Varied between 195 and 220 depending on conditions.
 Dipstick always seemed cool to the touch.
 Are higher temps normal for a fresh rebuild?